WHY use reusable menstrual pads or menstrual cup?

 So, now that I had- I won’t sweep it under the rug (and neither should you).

 We were all taught modern, graceful, classy, educated ladies dispose off their menstrual pads.

 Hold it, people!
-The thought of your used pads floating in the sea or sitting in the landfill just shattered that grace.
+The thought of your used pads floating in the sea or sitting in the landfill doesn't look very graceful either.

 And dudes- before you skip this and think this is an irrelevant topic to your life- think again & read on.